easybulb/healmate/README.md

 HealMate offers distinct user views.
 Unregistered users can search for specialists, but registered users have full access to the appointment system and dashboard functionalities.

 ### User Registration Process
-- When a new user registers, they are automatically assigned to the "Patient" group.
+- **Patients:** When a new user registers, they are automatically assigned to the "Patient" group.
 This ensures that all users begin with patient privileges and access, allowing them to book appointments and view specialist profiles.

-- During the registration process, essential patient profile information is captured (e.g., contact number, address, date of birth, gender).
+During the registration process, essential patient profile information is captured (e.g., contact number, address, date of birth, gender).
 After the registration is complete, a corresponding PatientProfile is automatically created and associated with the user.

+- **Specialists:** During the registration process, essential patient profile information is captured (e.g., contact number, address, date of birth, gender).
+After the registration is complete, a corresponding PatientProfile is automatically created and associated with the user.

+- **Admins:** Admin accounts are created manually by other existing admins or superusers within the Django administration area.
+This ensures that the creation of administrative-level accounts is strictly controlled and follows the platform's internal policies.

+This registration flow was chosen to ensure role-based control and security.
+Patients are the primary users of the platform, and allowing them to register freely makes the service accessible.
+However, specialists and admins require a higher level of trust and validation, so they undergo a manual vetting process.
+This ensures that only qualified professionals and authorized admins can manage sensitive tasks such as consultations and platform settings, which helps maintain the integrity and security of the system.

 ### CRUD Functionality
 The following CRUD functionalities are implemented: